Objective-Corporation/3sixty-mongo-remoteagent/README.md

 ![img.png](docs/images/3sixty/create_job.png)

 6. Click `SAVE` to complete the creation of the new Job.
-7. Go to the Remote Agent Configuration Tab and enter the File Path configuration that you configured in your Agent
+7. Go to the Remote Agent Integration Connection configuration tab and enter the configuration for your Remote Agent.

 ![img.png](docs/images/3sixty/mongo_config.png)

-7. Go to the File System Configuration tab and enter the destination File System directory
+8. Click `SAVE` to save your changes.

-8. Go to `Integration -> Run and Monitor Jobs`
+9. Navigate to `Integration -> Run and Monitor Jobs` from the left navigation menu.
 9. Locate your integration job and select `run`.
 You can use the search field to filter for the job name.